-Trends - The SO_2 trend over the ten year period from 1989 to 1998 is presented in Figure 3-4.
-The trend is clearly down over the ten year period.
+Trends - The SO_2 trend over the ten year period from 1990 to 1999 is presented in Figure 3-4.
+The trend is clearly down until 1995 and flat thereafter.

 As was the case with the particulate matter trend, we wanted to portray an SO_2 trend that is both statewide in nature and relevant to one of the ambient air quality standards for SO_2 .
-We chose to average the annual SO_2 concentrations at a number of sites: Bridgeport, Enfield, Groton, New Haven and Waterbury.
+We chose to average the annual SO_2 concentrations at three sites: Bridgeport, New Haven and Waterbury.
 These sites were the only sites that had sufficient data and valid annual averages over a twelve year period.

 Annual SO2 levels can be dramatically affected by a number of factors, including annual fuel use, frequency of precipitation events, and changes in wind speed and direction.
 The importance of these relatively short-term factors can be diminished in the portrayal of a pollution trend by means of multiple-year averaging.
 Figure 3-5 employs a three-year average of the data in Figure 3-4 and shows a smoother year-to-year transition as a result.
-The SO2 trend is clearly down and reflects a decrease of 50.2% over the last ten years.
+The SO2 trend is clearly down and reflects a decrease of 53% over the last ten years.

-ANNUAL ARITHMETIC AVERAGES OF SUFUR DIOXIDE IN 1998 (PRIMARY STANDARD: 80 μg/m3)
+ANNUAL ARITHMETIC AVERAGES OF SUFUR DIOXIDE IN 1999 (PRIMARY STANDARD: 80 μg/m3)